90.1 FM San Luis Obispo | 91.7 FM Paso Robles | 91.1 FM Cayucos | 95.1 FM Lompoc | 90.9 FM Avila

 You can recognize the friendly canines by their purple bandanas.

-Beth Thornton is a freelance reporter for KCBX, and a contributor to Issues & Ideas.
-She was a 2021 Data Fellow with the USC Annenberg Center for Health Journalism, and has contributed to KQED's statewide radio show The California Report.
+Beth Thornton was a freelance reporter for KCBX, and a contributor to Issues & Ideas from 2019 to 2024.
+She was a 2021 Data Fellow with the USC Annenberg Center for Health Journalism, and was accepted by the Center to receive a 2024 California Health Equity Impact grant.
+Beth has contributed reporting to KQED's statewide radio show The California Report.

 Related Content